DeimElias/divvy_trip_data_analysis/README.md

 ![](README_files/figure-commonmark/unnamed-chunk-4-1.png)

-We can’t see anything that suggest a definite conclution.
+We can’t see anything that suggest anything conclusive.
 Since we can’t confidently recover the data lost, we sould drop those entries.

 ``` r